 |Prepare for the upcoming IRDA exam with the help of Free Online IRDA Mock Test Series.

 Also, refer to the links given below and ace the IRDA exam 2020:

 IRDA is the supervisory body in India that regulates and commands all the insurance companies in the country, both Life Insurances and General Insurance companies.

 IRDA is the head organization that sets rules and guidelines to run the Indian Insurance Industry.
 While monitoring the activities of the insurance companies, IRDA also regulates and sees the development of these industries.

 Purpose Of IRDA

 The first General Insurance company was established in the year 1850 in Calcutta.
-Seeing the rising market many new insurance companies cropped up in both life and non-life segments practicing their own business rules and rates.
+Seeing the rising market, many new insurance companies cropped up in both life and non-life segments practising their own business rules and rates.
 Hence, bringing at stake the credibility of the insurance sector.

 Now, new demands have rolled in several insurance products are flooded in the market because IRDA monitors the development and other insurance-related activities.

 The whole and sole responsibility of the autonomous body IRDA is to regulate fair practices in the insurance market to impede the loss of customers.